gammahazard/WorkDayPlanner/README.md

   Underneath you will notice 8 separate blocks divided into the hours from 9AM-5PM, simply write down important events scehduled for your day and click save.

+*Events will persist after page refresh, clear button is not working, to clear for now please delete entry and re-save*

   Blocks will be displayed color-coded based on the current time of day: